david-hernandez/drupal8-oop/15-Late-static-bindings/README.md

 $animal = Animal::create($thing);
 ```

 This won't work.
-The create method would inherit to `Animal`, but it would try to return an instantiated instance of
+The create method would inherit to `Animal`, but it would try to return an instance of
 `Kingdom`. `self` would refer to the `Kingdom` class name.
 (The constructor in `Kingdom` would also inherit down to
 `Animal` so there is no problem passing `$stuff`.)